-Pursuant to the equity distribution agreement, we, EPO, our general partner and EPO's managing member have agreed to provide indemnification and contribution to the sales agents against certain liabilities relating to the selling of our common units, including liabilities under the Securities Act of 1933, as amended.
+Pursuant to the equity distribution agreement, we have agreed to provide indemnification and contribution to the sales agents against certain liabilities relating to the selling of our common units, including liabilities under the Securities Act.

 Our common units offered hereby may be sold on the NYSE or any other trading market for our common units at market prices prevailing at the time of sale, at prices related to the prevailing market prices, or at negotiated prices.